VJC ONLINE GUEST ARTIST CLINICS

 About the clinicians:

-IN FEBRUARY: Trumpeter/educator Jack Schantz was the Artistic Director of the Cleveland Jazz Orchestra for 15 years.
+On FEBRUARY 20th: Trumpeter/educator Jack Schantz was the Artistic Director of the Cleveland Jazz Orchestra for 15 years.
 He recently retired from his position as Coordinator of Jazz Studies at the University of Akron, a role he held for 20 years (and an institution at which he taught for 30 years).
 Over the course of a long, distinguished career as a revered artist-teacher, Jack has performed with Tony Bennett, Clare Fischer, Woody Herman, Diane Schuur, Mel Torme, Sarah Vaughan, and Nancy Wilson, as well as the Blossom Festival Orchestra and the Cleveland Pop Orchestra.
 Additionally, he has recorded with Paul Ferguson, Sean Jones, Joe Lovano, Dave Morgan, Oscar Peterson, Dan Wall, and with his own group.

 Jack has a music performance philosophy that many younger musicians can benefit greatly from.
 He gives careful consideration to three centers of playing: Physical, Intellectual, and Emotional.
 His goal is to have those three centers in balance, though it is difficult to actually progress in more than one area at a time.
 While this might make one's growth less traditionally linear, it always makes for a more meaningful creative development in the long-term.